liquid4teur/Vagrant/README.md

 **Warning**: Vagrant create a ".vagrant" folder.
 Make sure you specified the .vagrant folder in the .gitignore file.
 In fact, if you upload the .vagrant folder, it will let your repository be heavier and sometimes it could "break" it.
 You don't need this folder in your repository, the vagrantfile is enough (it contains all the needed information to initialize a VM).

-# Connection to the VM
+# Connection to the VM/Box

-Vagrant includes a built-in SSH system to authenticate and connect to a running VM that supports the SSH protocol.
-Now that your VM is running, you can directly connect to it through SSH with the command:
+Vagrant includes a built-in SSH system to authenticate and connect to a running VM that supports the SSH (Secure Socket Shell) protocol.
+Vagrant configures boxes at start-up with a common security configuration and a standard key pair for SSH authentication.
+This authentication method works on boxes/VMs that supports SSH (Linux operating system for example).

+Now that your VM is running, you can directly connect to it through the Vagrant CLI command from the Vagrant environment directory with the command:

 >vagrant ssh